 What Is the Average Credit Card Interest Rate?

-The average credit card interest rate for new offers is 18.88% as of the first quarter of 2018, according to WalletHub’s Credit Card Landscape Report.
+The average credit card interest rate for new offers is 19.05% as of the second quarter of 2018, according to WalletHub’s Credit Card Landscape Report.
 But existing accounts have an average interest rate of 13.08%.
 Both of those overall average credit card APRs have increased in recent years and will continue to do so as the Federal Reserve keeps hiking its target rate.

 It’s also important to note that in this article we will use “interest rate” and “APR” interchangeably.
 APR, or Average Percentage Rate, is a more specific term that describes how much interest a balance will accrue over the course of a year.
 But interest is assessed daily, so a credit card’s interest rate is its APR divided by 365 (days in a year).
 If your APR is 15%, for example, you would be charged interest at a rate of 15%/365 per day.
 That is, if you have a balance you don’t pay in full by the due date.

 Below, you will find a complete breakdown of average credit card APRs by category, followed by a look at how they’ve changed over time and some tips for how you can get a lower rate.